jjingtang/JTang-CV/content/home/experience.md

         * Maintained databases for archives management office,
         * Resolved IT issues for ~500+ employees,
         * Accomplished 99% assigned tasks for different offices.

+  - title: Volunteer
+    company: China Embassy in Australia
+    company_url: ''
+    company_logo:
+    location: Sydney, Australia
+    date_start: '2020-07-01'
+    date_end: '2020-07-01'
+    description:
+        I was a volunteer for packing and delivering the covid-19 health pack.
+I was responsible for all the health kits in Ryde area.
+I helped packing over 30 boxes of supplies, contacted and delivered to all the Chinese students in Ryde area.

 #  - title: Assistant Football Coach
 #    company: Great Star